Defcon27/Backend-Technical-Project--Webhook-Microservice/README.md

-# Dyte-Technical-Project-Backend---Webhook-Microservice
+# Technical-Project-Backend---Webhook-Microservice

-This repository contains the code for Dyte Backend challenge - Webhook microservice.
+This repository contains the code for Webhook microservice that demostates my work on Backend Technologies.
 It is a webhook microservice where the admin can CREATE, READ, UPDATE, DELETE webhooks.
 This service also has a trigger functionality which send an `IPAddress` and `UNIX Timestamp` to the targets.
 <br><br>